GENERAL STATEMENT ON THE USE OF WOODBURY UNIVERSITY LIBRARY

 Unacceptable behaviors include...

 Library employees have the authority to bring inappropriate behavior, as defined by these and other rules, to the attention of the individual demonstrating such behavior.
 Library users found in violation of this code of conduct may be asked to present identification to Library employees; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the Library facilities for a specified time period; and may be reported to University Security personnel or the Burbank Police.

 Misuse of the Library, whether by theft, mutilation or vandalism of library materials or property, or by interference with study and research activities of library users, shows disrespect for the institution and disregard for the rights of members of the University community.
 The Library will pursue disciplinary action, prosecution, or other legal action for the offenses listed above.

-Federal and California State laws, local regulations and Woodbury University policies, including the WU Student Handbook, the Code of Student Conduct, and the Harassment/Sexual Harassment policies apply within the Woodbury University Library.
+Federal and California State laws, local regulations and Woodbury University policies, including the WU Student Handbook and the Harassment/Sexual Harassment policies apply within the Woodbury University Library.

 Please see here for policies regarding the borrowing and return of library materials.